Junhui-Zhou/zhoulab.github.io/content/authors/魏金锋/_index.md

 ---
 # Display name
-title: Zhimin Ma (马志敏)
+title: Jinfeng Wei (魏金锋)

 # Full name (for SEO)
-first_name: Zhimin
+first_name: Jinfeng
-last_name: Ma
+last_name: Wei

 # Username (this should match the folder name)
 authors:
-  - 马志敏
+  - 魏金锋

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Associate
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations: